soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/alert-policies.md

 - **Category** - Use this filter to show alerts from one or more alert categories.

-- **Source** - Use this filter to show alerts triggered by alert policies in the Security & Compliance Center or alerts triggered by Office 365 Cloud App Security policies, or both.
+- **Source** - Use this filter to show alerts triggered by alert policies in the security and compliance center or alerts triggered by Office 365 Cloud App Security policies, or both.
 For more information about Office 365 Cloud App Security alerts, see the [Viewing Cloud App Security alerts](#viewing-cloud-app-security-alerts) section.

 ## RBAC permissions required to view alerts